carpentries-incubator/Indigenous-Data-Sovereignty/episodes/Working-Glossary.md

 **Indigenous Data:** Digitized and non-digitized

-**Indigenous Data Sovereignty (IDSov):** Indigenous Data Sovereignty (IDSov) asserts Indigenous Peoples’ rights to govern the creation, collection, ownership, and application of the data about, from, or connected to Intellectual Property (IP).
+**Indigenous Data Sovereignty (IDSov):** asserts Indigenous Peoples’ rights to govern the creation, collection, ownership, and application of the data about, from, or connected to Intellectual Property (IP).

 **Indigenous Data Governance (IDGov):** is the mechanism for realising IDSov principles.